vinsdragonis/ARP-Spoofer/README.md

 ## ⚠ Disclaimer!!

 ### Use this at your own disretion.
-The developer *is not responsible* for any misuse of this tool.
+The developer *is not responsible* for any misuse of the tool.

 **To use this:**